Dennis Schröder: Boston Celtics (2021–2022)

-On August 13, 2021, Schröder signed with the Boston Celtics, on a one-year, $5.9 million taxpayer mid-level exception contract.
-The Celtics, who had recently moved on from starting point guard Kemba Walker via trade earlier in the off-season, were in search of backcourt depth and Schröder fit the bill at a much discounted price than his original extension talks with the Lakers during the 2020–21 season.
+On 13 August 2021, Schröder signed with the Boston Celtics, on a one-year, $5.9 million taxpayer mid-level exception contract.
+The Celtics, who had recently moved on from starting point guard Kemba Walker via trade earlier in the off-season, were in search of backcourt depth and Schröder fit the bill at a much-discounted price than his rumored $84 million contract extension with the Lakers during the 2020–21 season.

 Schröder chose to wear number 71 with the Celtics as his usual number 17 had been retired by the Celtics in honor of John Havlicek.
-He became only the fourth known player in the history of the league to wear the number 71 and the first since McCoy McLemore in 1965.
+He became only the fourth-known player in the history of the league to wear the number 71 and the first since McCoy McLemore in 1965.

 Houston Rockets (2022)

-On February 10, 2022, Schröder was traded, along with Enes Freedom and Bruno Fernando, to the Houston Rockets in exchange for Daniel Theis.
-On March 29, Schröder was ruled out for the remainder of the season with a shoulder injury.
+On 10 February 2022, Schröder was traded, along with Enes Freedom and Bruno Fernando, to the Houston Rockets in exchange for Daniel Theis.
+On 29 March, Schröder was ruled out for the remainder of the season with a shoulder injury.